THE BISIE TIN PROJECT SUMMARY

 No systematic exploration has been carried out in the area since independence in the early 1960’s where the only known deposits exploited by the Belgians in the area were the Umate alluvial/elluvial deposits on PR5267.

-Tin was first discovered at Bisie in 2004 and was mined by artisanal miners from two main target areas, Gecomines and Golgotha.
+Tin was first discovered at Bisie in 2004 and was mined by artisanal miners from two main target areas, Mpama North and Mpama South.
 Both targets are located along 1.5km of a ridge which extends over more than 9km on PR 5266.
 Artisanal mining from Bisie in the past has dominated the DRC’s production by supplying up to 70% of the cassiterite exported from the country.

 - 25.85m @ 2.26% Sn from 47.65m including 5.8m @ 8.55% Sn